What is Free Float?

 - Outstanding shares refer to the number of shares held by all of the company’s shareholders

 - Restricted shares refer to shares that are not transferable until certain conditions are met.
-Restricted shares are generally held by corporate affiliates such as executives and directors.
+Restricted shares are generally held by corporate management, such as executives and directors.

-- Closely-held shares refer to shares that are assumed to be held on to for a very long-term basis.
+- Closely-held shares refer to shares that are typically held onto for a very long-term basis.
 Examples include major long-term shareholders and insiders.

 Example of Free Float